isratparveen/Diwali-Sales-Data-Analysis/README.md

-# Diwali-Sales-Data-Analysis
+# Festive-Sales-Data-Analysis
 # Objective:
-To analyze and visualize a company's Diwali sales data to improve their customer's experience by analyzing sales data and increase the company's revenue.
+To analyze and visualize a company's Festive sales data to improve their customer's experience by analyzing sales data and increase the company's revenue.

 # Steps Involved:
 1. Data Collection